coilhq/mucoa/README.md

 DR Participant A Clearing (B)                    70
     CR Participant B Liquidity                          70
 ```
-At this point, the Participant A CR liquidity balance is `20` units, while Participant B liquidity balance is `170` units.
+At this point, the Participant A CR liquidity balance is `20` units, while Participant B liquidity balance is `170` units as a result of the transfer.
 The clearing and fee charge will be part of a linked transfer, this will ensure the fee charge and clearance will either succeed or fail together
 _(Failure may be Payer reaching his liquidity limit, thus not having enough available liquidity for the transfer)_.

-### Account Balances
+### Account Balances Statement
-Participant A and B's CR balances start at `100` units.
+Participant A and B's liquidity CR balances start at `100` units *(Initial deposit)*.
 Participant A transfers `70` units to Participant B.

 | Account                  | Debits (DR) | Credits (CR) | Balance  |